Rural, emperor’s-new-clothes dining.

 The beetroot had the texture of dried figs – chewy and very sweet.
 The duck skin was not crispy at all.
 The dish was served cold.

 Certainly the best dessert was the palate cleanser, known as red flowering eucalyptus ice cream, on a bed of red currants stewed with rhubarb and mead.
 This dish was the only one that caused the couple adjacent to us to genuinely compliment the waitstaff.
 We also thought it was refreshing.
 Strange, though, to serve two ice creams in one degustation, neither of which had the perfect texture.
 They were both icy.

 Another savagely accurate comment from my friend on the hot and cold choco lemon: “this is like one of those gimmicky things you get handed when you first enter a Balinese resort hotel”.
 It didn’t taste any better.
 It was neither hot, nor cold.
 There was some sort of luke warm liquid that could have been watered-down lemon juice underneath.
 Otherwise, this was just dolled-up dark chocolate mousse.

 The parsnip and apple cigar was crunchy and sweet.
 One bite led to half the filling dripping out the other end of the cigar and into our empty lemons.
 We didn’t bother to delve into the lemon to retrieve our losses.
 Overall, it tasted like a banana chip.

 Instead of bringing petit fours, we were gifted a small plate of strawberries grown on the property.
 They were room temperature, and squishy.
-“I imagine this is how strawberries taste when you accidentally leave them with your groceries in the car overnight,” said my friend.
-Brae had included some absurdly mini ones, as though they needed to confirm that these are organically imperfect.
+“I imagine this is how strawberries taste when you accidentally leave them with your groceries in the car boot overnight,” said my friend.
+Brae had included some absurdly mini ones to prove they were organically imperfect.
 As far as I’m concerned, all that matters is delivering something delightful to end the degustation.
 I can’t say I was delighted.

 Visit date: 6 December 2019